rticommunity/rtiperftest/srcDoc/introduction.rst

 -  For a given configuration, what is the best-case latency with no other traffic on the network?

-For examples of specific configurations, see :numref:`section-command_line_examples`.
+For examples of specific configurations, see the *Command-Line Parameters* examples section.

 This performance test is implemented in C++ (Traditional and Modern APIs), C# and Java.